 The Darien Lions Club was formed in 1971 by several local residents.
 Charter members who are still active in the Club include Bob McDonnell, Harold Oban, Tom Pankow, and Kris Sant.
 Our Club has grown to nearly 150 members.
 Our sole purpose, consistent with the Lions Clubs International charter, is to raise funds for the needy.
 Our Club donates the majority of the funds we raise to needy local area residents and other charitable organizations.

-Major events that we sponsor are Darien's 4th of July Parade, the Darien Fest corn and beverage tents, our Halloween Party (which is held at Darien's Sportsplex), Candy Day, and our Pancake Breakfast.
+Major events that we sponsor are Darien's 4th of July Parade, the Darien Fest corn and beverage tents, our Halloween Party (which is held at Darien's Sportsplex), Candy Day, Pancake Breakfast, and our Holiday Food Baskets program.
 We are part of LCI's District 1J of Illinois, and participate in fund raising events they sponsor including a bowling tournament, annual district and state conventions, and Sight & Sound Sweepstakes.
 In addition, our Club runs several local activities to cover our administrative costs including a Steak Fry, a Smoker, and an annual Golf Outing and Big Raffle.
 Additionally, we are members of the Darien Chamber of Commerce, which affords us the benefit of great partnerships with local businesses.

 We meet two times a month from September through June.
 One meeting is a business meeting, and the other is a dinner meeting that features a guest speaker.
 Four of our dinner meetings are semi-formals which wives/significant-others attend.
 Although we are serious in our work, we always manage to have a little fun as well.